WestDRI/slidesForWebinars/content/hpc_julia/_index.md

 ### <center>Launching Julia on multiple threads</center>
 <br>
-Set the environment variable
+Set the environment variable (in a terminal)

 ```sh
 export JULIA_NUM_THREADS=n
 ```
 <br>
-Or launch a Julia session with it
+Or launch a Julia session with it (in a terminal)

 ```sh
 export JULIA_NUM_THREADS=n julia
 ```
 <br>
-To see how many threads are being used in a Julia session
+See how many threads are used in a Julia session (in the Julia REPL)

 ```jl
 Threads.nthreads()